-$$gcd(a,b) = \frac{a \cdot b}{lcm(a,b)}.$$
+$$\gcd(a,b) = \frac{a \cdot b}{\operatorname{lcm}(a,b)}.$$

-Examples: GCD(13,17) = 1 (primes),GCD(12,18) = 6;GCD(15,33) = 3Examples: LCM (13,17) = 221;LCM(12,18) = 36;LCM(15,33) = 165
+Examples: GCD(13,17) = 1 (primes), GCD(12,18) = 6; GCD(15,33) = 3Examples: LCM(13,17) = 221; LCM(12,18) = 36; LCM(15,33) = 165

 - RGSORT sorts the contents of the registers specified in the control number in X, defined as: bbb,eee, where "bbb" is the begin register number and "eee" is the end register number.
-If the control number is positive the sorting is done in ascending order, if negative it is done in descending order.
+The sorting is ALWAYS done in ascending order using bbb.eee as reference i.e. you need to reverse it to eee.bbb for a descending order sort.
 This function was written by HaJo David, and published in PPCCJ V12N5 p44. - STSORT sorts in descending order the contents of the four stack registers, X, Y, Z and T. Obviously no input parameters are required.
-This function was written by David Phillips, and published in PPCCJ V12N2 p13 - RGMAX finds the maximum within a block of consecutive registers which will be placed in X, returning also the register number to Y. The register block is defined with the control word in X as input, with the same format as before: bbb.eee. - RGSUM is a handy and super-fast way to calculate the sum of the data registers specified by the control word bbb.eee in X. It was written by Jean-Marc Baillard. - $ST <> \Sigma$ exchanges the contents of five statistical registers and the stack (including L).
+This function was written by David Phillips, and published in PPCCJ V12N2 p13 - RGMAX finds the maximum within a block of consecutive registers which will be placed in X, returning also the register number to Y. The register block is defined with the control word in X as input, with the same format as before: bbb.eee. - RGSUM is a handy and super-fast way to calculate the sum of the data registers specified by the control word bbb.eee in X. It was written by Jean-Marc Baillard. - $ST<>\Sigma$ exchanges the contents of five statistical registers and the stack (including L).
 Use it as a convenient method to review their values when knowing their actual location is not required. - ODD?
 And EVEN? are simple tests to check whether the number in X is odd or even.
 The answer is YES / NO, and in program mode the following line is skipped it the test is false.
 The implementation is based on the MOD function, using MOD(x,2) = 0 as criteria for evenness.